 About the Organizers

-Finding the Best Ways Forward is organized by the Canadian Research Institute for Law and the Family and the Office of the Child and Youth Advocate, and has been generously funded by a grant from the Alberta Law Foundation.
+Finding the Best Ways Forward was organized by the Canadian Research Institute for Law and the Family and the Office of the Child and Youth Advocate, and has been generously funded by a grant from the Alberta Law Foundation.

 Office of the Child and Youth Advocate